 Setting up a Instagram business account

-Over 200 million Instagrammers visit a business profile each day – making it an invaluable way to connect with potential event attendees.
+Research shows that Instagram is the number one platform for people to connect with brands – making it an invaluable way to reach and engage potential event attendees.
 It’s easy and free to set a business account up – head to Instagram’s useful guide to find out how.

 Setting up a hashtag and geolocation tag

 Once you’ve got your dedicated event page set up, you’ll want to get the basics in place.
-Alongside uploading some initial enticing images and filling out your event bio, it’s a great idea to invent/create a dedicated hashtag and geolocation tag.
+Alongside uploading some initial enticing images and filling out your event bio, it’s a great idea to create both a dedicated hashtag and geolocation tag.

 For the hashtag

 Use something short and catchy that’s easy to remember – try abbreviating your event name and adding the year, for example: #SoulFest20 or #GlobalDigital20.

 A geolocation tag is a dedicated location, down to the longitude and latitude, that people can use to connect their content with your event.
 It also let’s people find your event on a map, simply by clicking the tag.
 To create yours you’ll need to login to Facebook (as Facebook owns Instagram), click ‘Check In’, scroll down and click the option to add a new place.